univention/ucsschool-id-connector/docs/development.rst

 * You have a git *checkout* of the *ucsschool-id-connector* on your *dev machine*
 * There you use the script *devsync* to synchronize changes,
-* which are synced to the corresponding *installation* folder of the *ID-Connector* docker app.
+* which are synced to the corresponding *installation* folder of the |iIDC| docker app.

 Dev machine